about us

 board of directors

-Our current board of directors consists of six members.
-Meetings are held on the 3rd Thursday of each month at 5:00 pm at the pantry.
+Our current board of directors consists of four members.
+Meetings are held on the 3rd Thursday of each month at 5:30 pm at the pantry.

 Ernie Maness, President